unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/pages/about.md

 The image refers to the Shakespeare play "Measure for Measure", frequently used by presentations on JSR 363.
-In the story a Duke disguised as a friar spies on his subjects, thus Duke became a perfect actor.
+In the story a Duke disguised as a friar spies on his subjects, so Duke sounded like a good match (not for the spying we hope;-)